himanshumukat91/RelaxOVision/README.md

 Known Improvements and Bugs:

-- Merge Home, Search and Favorites page and basic grid is same
+- Merge Home, Search and Favorites page as basic grid is same
-- Use Redux and Redux Thunk for API calls and remove of window use for glabal share
+- Use Redux and Redux Thunk for API calls and removal of use of window for glabal sharing of firebaseApp